maekawatoshiki/rapidus/README.md

 # Run

-Currently, the example(s) except``example/arith.js`` can not run since the parser of Rapidus doesn't work well.
+Currently, some examples can not run successfully (enter infinite loop) since the parser of Rapidus doesn't work well.

 ```sh
 $ cargo run example/~~~.js